 As part of the 2014 AxS Festival in Pasadena, the collaborative group EDGES performed, featuring video artist Jesse Gilbert (Integrated Media MFA 02), media artist Carole Kim (Integrated Media MFA 03), multi-woodwind performer and CalArts music faculty Vinny Golia, and Makoto Taiko, led by master drummer Koji Nakamura.
 Performances took place October 4 and 5 at the USC Pacific Asia Museum.

 Pedro Guajardo (Composition ACT 89) lives in the south of Spain, working at the Real Conservatorio Superior de Musica de Granada .
-Musica Clandestina #3, a composition by Guajardo for 24 saxophones, will be performed on October 11 by SIGMA Project Ensemble in the National Auditorium in Madrid.
+Musica Clandestina #3, a composition by Guajardo for 24 saxophones, was performed on October 11 by SIGMA Project Ensemble in the National Auditorium in Madrid.
+Guajardo and his wife, Rebecca Choate, make up the collaborative team known as Eklektika .
+They are participating in an exhibition dedicated to the painter Jose Guerrero at La Madraza Palace in Granada, Spain through December 17.
+They produced a sound installation and Choate created a visual piece related to the music.

 Two of the most respected voices in the art pop/experimental field, Julia Holter (Composition MFA 09) and Ramona Gonzalez of Nite Jewel, will present a rare live performance at the Broad Stage in Santa Monica on October 18 at 8 pm.